eficode-academy/terraform-fundamentals/06-Applying-Modules-in-Terraform.md

 ## Learning Goals

-This module provides an opportunity to use Terraform modules by creating a scalable and repeatable infrastructure with virtual machines (VMs) in Azure.
+This exercise provides an opportunity to use Terraform modules by creating a scalable and repeatable infrastructure with virtual machines (VMs) in Azure.

 Modules are a good way to encapsulating configurations of related resources into reusable, shareable units.
 Both teams internal in a company, as well as providers can create them.

-In this exercise, we are going to use the module [virtual-machine](https://registry.terraform.io/modules/Azure/virtual-machine/azurerm/latest) to simplifying creating a virtual machine in Azure.
+In this exercise, we are going to use the module [virtual-machine](https://registry.terraform.io/modules/Azure/virtual-machine/azurerm/latest) to simplify creating a virtual machine in Azure.

 This module defines 8 resources.